 - Prepare properly – if the surface is not clean, the paint may blister or bubble.
 Remove all grease, grime and dirt then and fill any cracks or holes.
 Sweep out any leaves/bits of dust that may have blown in after cleaning/ before painting

-- Avoid apply in very hot or cold temperatures – if applied in extreme temperatures the paint might blister so only apply at optimum temperature, between 10ºC and 25ºC
+- Avoid applying in very hot or cold temperatures – if applied in extreme temperatures the paint might blister so only apply at optimum temperature, between 10ºC and 25ºC

 - Ensure surface is dry – the paint will not adhere effectively unless the surface is completely dry.
 This also applies between coats – so if it rains, make sure the paint cures before applying a subsequent coat